khushi11github/Browser_ReactIDE/DEPLOYMENT.md

 ---

-**Congratulations!** 🎊 Your CipherStudio IDE is now live and accessible worldwide!
+**Congratulations!** 🎊 Your CodeCanvas IDE is now live and accessible worldwide!